GavinMendelGleason/blog/entries/big_data_terminusdb.md

 be used.
 This would require adding explicit indexing (or explicit non-indexing) of predicates in the schema design.
 We estimate this could be a savings of something like 10%-25% of memory.

+Other alternatives include using alternative indexing strategies which are also succinct.
+Perhaps an FM-index or a k^d-tree.
+Whether these will be smaller in practice would require some experimentation.

+In any case, we'll keep plumbing the limits with our motto in hand:
+Smaller is better.